Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-logos-daily-dev-logo.md

 - The line in the middle
 - The arrow on the right

-Depending on how you look at it, you could see the left part as a `d', but that would make things even harder.
+Depending on how you look at it, you could see the left part as a `d`, but that would make things even harder.

 There are a couple of things with this setup that make it a bit tricky.
 The square has rounded corners and a square inside.